lowRISC/opentitan/doc/security/implementation_guidelines/hardware/README.md

 For increased resistance against side channel leakage (typically: power, electromagnetic radiation, or timing), designs in general should ensure that the creation or transmission of *secret material* is handled in such a way as to not work with "small" subsets of bits of sensitive information.
-Attacks like DPA are very powerful because they are able to "divide and conquer" an AES operation (regardless of key size) into its 8-bit S-Boxes and enumerate all 256 possible values to evaluate hypotheses.
-Evaluating/processing information in 32-bit quanta (or larger) will make these kinds of enumerations much more difficult;
-operating on a single bit at a time makes them almost trivial.
+All side channel attacks use a strategy of "divide and conquer" to recover *secret material* e.g. word by word or byte by byte.
+Making sure to evaluate/process information in 32-bit quanta or larger will make this more difficult.
+Attacks like DPA are especially powerful because on top of such a "divide and conquer" strategy, where e.g. in the case of AES DPA addresses algorithm-inherent 8-bit intermediate values, they benefit from statistical analysis of a large number of side channel observations to recover the correct values.

 Below we will go deeper into these recommendations for general design practices.
 Individual module guidance for particular IP (processor, AES, SHA, etc) will be